 - Have symptoms of shock, such as fainting, excessive sweating, or confusion

-- Vomit blood or have blood in your stool (especially if it's maroon or dark, tarry black)
+- Vomit blood or have blood in your stool (especially if it is maroon or dark, tarry black)

 Avoid aspirin, ibuprofen, naproxen, and other NSAIDs.
 Try acetaminophen instead.
-If you must take such medicines, talk to your doctor first.
-Your doctor may:
+If you must take such medicines, talk to your provider first.
+Your provider may:

 The following lifestyle changes may help prevent peptic ulcers: